PedroMatumoto/c_applications_/README.md

-# C_learning
+# c_applications
-Some programs that I did to learn about C.
+Some programs that I did learning how to code in C.